Naios/function2/Readme.md

 Use `fu2::function` as a wrapper for copyable function wrappers and `fu2::unique_function` for move only types.
 The standard implementation `std::function` and `fu2::function` are convertible to each other, see [the chapter converbility of functions](#converbility-of-functions) for details.

-A function wrapper is declared as followed:
+A function wrapper is declared as following:
 ```c++
 fu2::function<void(int, float) const>
 // Return type ~^   ^     ^     ^